 - Most patients require the use of narcotics for a period of time after surgery.
-Take as directed. - If you received a nerve block, numbness and loss of function may persist for up to 24 hours
+Take as directed. - If you received a femoral nerve block, numbness and loss of function may persist for up to 24 hours postoperatively.

-- postoperatively.
 You are encouraged to take your prescribed pain medication as indicated on the bottle regardless of pain for the first 24 hours. - Common side effects of pain medication: nausea, insomnia, itching, constipation, drowsiness, hallucinations. - Take medications with food to reduce side effects.
-You may start OTC anti-inflammatory such as Aleve, Ibuprofen, or Motrin once Naproxen has been completed. - Do not operative machinery or moving vehicles while taking the pain medication.
+OTC anti-inflammatory such as Aleve, Ibuprofen or Motrin can be used after taking